Controls Engineer Visa Sponsorship Jobs in Minnesota

 Which companies sponsor visas for controls engineers in Minnesota?

-Honeywell, 3M, Emerson Automation Solutions, Rockwell Automation, and Cargill have all filed H-1B Labor Condition Applications for controls and automation engineering roles in Minnesota.
+Honeywell, 3M, Emerson Automation Solutions, Rockwell Automation, and Cargill have all filed H-1B visa Labor Condition Applications for controls and automation engineering roles in Minnesota.
 Medical device manufacturers including Medtronic and Boston Scientific, both headquartered in the Twin Cities area, also sponsor controls engineers with relevant automation and systems integration experience.

 Which visa types are most common for controls engineer roles in Minnesota?